daniel-dihardja/ai-doc-generator/output/documentation-radiogroup.md

 ## 4. Usage Examples

-Here’s how to use this component in your application:
+Here’s how to let RadioGroup take the spotlight in your application:

 1. **Basic Example**: